-LEGAL PRECEDENT CAN PROVIDE THE RATIONALE SUPPORTING OBVIOUSNESS ONLY IF THE FACTS IN THE CASE ARE SUFFICIENTLY SIMILAR TO THOSE IN THE APPLICATION
+III.
+LEGAL PRECEDENT CAN PROVIDE THE RATIONALE SUPPORTING OBVIOUSNESS ONLY

+IF THE FACTS IN THE CASE ARE SUFFICIENTLY SIMILAR TO THOSE IN THE APPLICATION

 The examiner must apply the law consistently to each application after considering all the relevant facts.
 If the facts in a prior legal decision are sufficiently similar to those in an application under examination, the examiner may use the rationale used by the court.
-If the applicant has demonstrated the criticality of a specific limitation, it would not be appropriate to rely solely on case law as the rationale to support an obviousness rejection.
+If the applicant has demonstrated the criticality of a specific limitation, it would not be appropriate to rely solely on the rationale used by the court to support an obviousness rejection.
 "The value of the exceedingly large body of precedent wherein our predecessor courts and this court have applied the law of obviousness to particular facts, is that there has been built a wide spectrum of illustrations and accompanying reasoning, that have been melded into a fairly consistent application of law to a great variety of facts."
-In re Eli

-Lilly & Co., 902 F.2d 943, 14 USPQ2d 1741 (Fed.
+In re Eli Lilly & Co., 902 F.2d 943, 14 USPQ2d 1741 (Fed.
 Cir.
 1990).

-RATIONALE DIFFERENT FROM APPLI-CANT'S IS PERMISSIBLE
+IV.
+RATIONALE DIFFERENT FROM APPLICANT'S IS PERMISSIBLE

 The reason or motivation to modify the reference may often suggest what the inventor has done, but for a different purpose or to solve a different problem.
-It is not necessary that the prior art suggest the combination to achieve the same advantage or result discovered by applicant. >See, e.g., In re Kahn, 441 F.3d 977, 987, 78 USPQ2d 1329, 1336 (Fed.
+It is not necessary that the prior art suggest the combination to achieve the same advantage or result discovered by applicant.
+See, e.g., In re Kahn, 441 F.3d 977, 987, 78 USPQ2d 1329, 1336 (Fed.
 Cir.
 2006) (motivation question arises in the context of the general problem confronting the inventor rather than the specific problem solved by the invention); Cross Med.
 Prods., Inc. v.
 Medtronic Sofamor Danek, Inc., 424 F.3d 1293, 1323, 76 USPQ2d 1662, 1685 (Fed.
 Cir.
-2005) ("One of ordinary skill in the art need not see the identical problem addressed in a prior art reference to be motivated to apply its teachings.");< In re Linter, 458 F.2d 1013, 173 USPO 560 (CCPA 1972) (discussed below); In re Dillon, 919 F.2d 688, 16 USPQ2d 1897 (Fed.
+2005) ("One of ordinary skill in the art need not see the identical problem addressed in a prior art reference to be motivated to apply its teachings."); In re Linter, 458 F.2d 1013, 173 USPQ 560 (CCPA 1972) (discussed below); In re Dillon, 919 F.2d 688, 16 USPQ2d 1897 (Fed.
 Cir.
-1990), cert. denied, 500 U.S. 904 (1991) (discussed below).
-Although Ex parte Levengood, 28 USPQ2d 1300, 1302 (Bd.
-Pat.
-App. & Inter.
-1993) states that obviousness cannot be established by combining references "without also providing evidence of the motivating force which would impel one skilled in the art to do what the patent applicant has done" (emphasis added), reading the quotation in context it is clear that while there must be motivation to make the claimed invention, there is no requirement that the prior art provide the same reason as the applicant to make the claimed invention.
+1990), cert. denied, 500 U.S. 904 (1991) (discussed below).>